Abhidroid87/API-Exten/ReadMe.md

 ## Acknowledgements

-This project is based on the proof of concept from [kseth's kharms project](https://github.com/kseth/kharms).
+This project is based on the proof of concept .

 The extension utilizes the Prompt API, which is part of the **Built-in AI Early Preview Program** by Google Chrome.

-The extension icon is based on the [UI Icon](https://www.flaticon.com/free-icon/ui_10988175) by Freepik from Flaticon.

 ## Features